 The young entrepreneurs should acquire some form of experience.
 We have a record of giving the young ones the necessary tutelage when they come to Data Science.
 Even the IT are not left out in the scheme drawn to see them get to certain level of proficiencies before facing the “world” through their engagements with our customers.
 Young people need to know that training is important in doing your business or in pursuing your career path.
 You need to get prepared.

 Are banks beginning to support IT businesses in Nigeria?

-Nigerian banks remain what they have been.
-What I meant is that the banks evaluate companies according to their lay down policy on loan.
-Banks are not charity organizations.
-They came to make profit anywhere they go.
-The companies must meet the criteria set by bank to get the loan.
-If you meet their criteria, you will get loan and if you don’t meet them you may not get loan.
+Nigeria Banks remain what they have been!
+The banks evaluate companies according to their laid down policies on loan.
+If the companies meet the criteria the banks provide facilities.
+The one thing I may not say of the banks is that they have extended their community development programs to profit making entities like IT companies.
 Banks can do more by reducing some of the criteria because some are too tough to meet.
-Some are very rigid and some take months before you can secure loans and their interest rate can be ridiculous.
 Maybe, we should be talking about how the Central Bank of Nigeria (CBN), the regulatory body, can get banks to assist IT companies by making loan terms and the general financial climate of doing business better in Nigeria.